-Schools will be provided with the results for all their students.
-Schools are encouraged to use the results to inform their curriculum planning and identify areas for improvement across the school.

-Average school results are publically reported on the My School website (www.myschool.edu.au).
+Schools will be provided with results for all students who sat NAPLAN in 2014.
+Schools are encouraged to use the results to celebrate success, inform their planning and address areas requiring improvement across the school.
+Average school results are publicly reported on the My School website (www.myschool.edu.au).
 The website is updated with the previous year's results in the first quarter of each year.
-My School also offers the opportunity for the community to look at a number of different aspects of each school's context, as well as comparisons with schools that serve similar student populations.
+My School also offers the opportunity for the community to look at a number of different aspects of each school's profile, as well as comparisons with schools that serve similar student populations.
 Your child's individual results are not available on My School.